 Best Core Strength Workout For Beginners

 Those who have just started going down the path of a healthier lifestyle should of course, try the following core strengthening exercises for beginners.
-These easy exercises require no previous experience nor equipment, but are yet, very effective.
+These easy core exercises require no previous experience nor equipment, but are yet, very effective.

 The Plank: The Harmless Abs Builder

 The plank is a very efficient core strengthening exercise that will efficiently reinforce your abs.
-One of the best isometric exercises, the plank is perfect for all levels, from beginners to experts who want to work on deep muscles, enhance their posture, as well as their balance.
+One of the best isometric core exercises, the plank is perfect for all levels, from beginners to experts who want to work on deep core muscles, enhance their posture, as well as their balance.

 - Step 1: Place your forearms on the ground and your elbows right below your shoulders.
 Both of your arms need to be aligned, and your hands facing forward.